Symphony of sight and sound

-Beyond preserving our heritage in the forms of architecture, fashion and delicacies, The TENG Ensemble decided that the musicality of our roots is equally important.
-Priding themselves as a leading and inspirational contributor to the Singaporean sound, this decision would come as no surprise and just in time for the Singapore Bicentennial this year.
+Beyond preserving our heritage in the forms of architecture, fashion and delicacies, The TENG Ensemble have decided that the musicality of our roots is equally important.
+Priding themselves as a leading and inspirational contributor to the Singaporean sound, their decision comes as no surprise and just in time for the Singapore Bicentennial this year.

-Since 2016, they embarked on a research process into the music of Singapore's early Chinese migrants and this journey is finally ready to be shared after four years.
-Presented in a concert held for a single night, the audience will experience eight original commissioned works together with visual anecdotes of their research experiences.
+Since 2016, they’ve embarked on a research process into the music of Singapore’s early Chinese migrants, and after four years, this journey is finally ready to be shared in a one-night-only concert.
+The audience will experience eight original commissioned works together with visual anecdotes of their research experiences.

-It will be a journey of going back to a Singapore we might not have known, with the featured instruments that are found only in these traditional folk ensembles.
-These discoveries were only made possible with the generous sharing from a community of first-generation masters, luthiers, instrument dealers and protégés from the local Cantonese, Hokkien, Teochew and Hakka music traditions.
+It will be a journey of going back to a Singapore we might not have known, with featured instruments that are found only in traditional folk ensembles.
+These discoveries have been made possible only with the generous sharing from a community of first-generation masters, luthiers, instrument dealers and protégés from the local Cantonese, Hokkien, Teochew and Hakka music traditions.

-This concert is not merely about a lived past, but also a modern reinterpretation and perhaps, reinvention for us to carry into the future.
+The concert is not merely about a lived past, but it is also a modern reinterpretation and, perhaps, reinvention for us to carry into the future.

-The idea for the Heirlooms documentary-concert sparked as we were working on The Forefathers Project, a four-year research project by TENG to uncover the origins of Singapore’s Chinese music.
+The idea for the Heirlooms documentary-concert came about as we were working on The Forefathers Project, a four-year research project by TENG to uncover the origins of Singapore’s Chinese music.

-We interviewed and learnt from a community of first-generation masters, luthiers, instrument dealers and proteges of the local Cantonese, Hokkien, Teochew and Hakka music group.
-Our musicians also picked up folk instruments such as Gaohu (Cantonese), Nanpa (Hokkien), and Teochew Guzheng typically used in these traditional music.
+We interviewed and learnt from a community of first-generation masters, luthiers, instrument dealers and protégés of local Cantonese, Hokkien, Teochew and Hakka music groups.
+Our musicians also picked up folk instruments typically used in these traditional music, such as Gaohu (Cantonese), Nanpa (Hokkien) and Teochew Guzheng.

 Why not just feature the music?
-Why is the visual element crucial to this Heirlooms experience?
+Why is the visual element crucial to the Heirlooms experience?

-During our research and interviews with the cultural groups, we collected anecdotes from the musicians and the cultural groups on the uphill task and significance of preserving the folk music legacy in Singapore.
+During our research and interviews with the cultural groups, we collected anecdotes from the musicians and the cultural groups on the uphill task and significance of preserving the legacy of folk music in Singapore.

 To share these stories with a wider audience, we decided to present snippets of these interesting interviews and anecdotes with our pioneer masters as multimedia content.
 Alongside the new commissions during Heirlooms, we hope to engage with the audience through a symphony of sight and sound.

-We hope that this innovative form of presentation will deepen the way the public learn about our heritage, and provide a meaningful and memorable encounter to encourage our audiences to explore and embrace these music traditions.
+We hope that this innovative form of presentation will deepen the way the public learn about our heritage, as well as provide a meaningful and memorable encounter to encourage our audiences to explore and embrace these music traditions.

 Share with us how the process has been like — from research to reaching out to the dialect groups and eventually working towards the concert.

-The process of the concert started in 2016, with fieldwork, following which there was an artistic process with TENG’s composer in residence and the Ensemble went about creating and buying some of these dialect instruments.
-The Ensemble then went about rehearsing the new works which were inspired by Singapore’s dialect traditions.
+The process of the concert started in 2016 with fieldwork, following which there was an artistic process with TENG’s composer in residence, Chow Junyi, and the Ensemble went about creating and buying some of the dialect instruments.
+The Ensemble then went about rehearsing the new works, which were inspired by Singapore’s dialect traditions.

 The fieldwork process where we reached out to the various dialect groups, instrument dealers and instrument makers took about a year.
 During this process, we filmed our experiences and rehearsals with this community of music makers.

 Then we undertook a re-imagining process, which lasted for about a year and a half.
-With our composer in residence Chow Junyi and music producer Bang Wenfu, we created eight unique works that were inspired by our new found music education and our findings from the various dialect groups.
-The rehearsal process took another year as well, and we had to source for the dialect instruments and get adjusted to performing on them as well.
+With Junyi and music producer Bang Wenfu, we created eight unique works that were inspired by our newfound music education and our findings from the various dialect groups.
+Rehearsals took another year, and we had to source for the dialect instruments and adapt to performing on them.

 We also had to learn how to play on some of these dialect instruments.
 Unlike Chinese orchestral instruments, these instruments require a different sense of touch and sensitivity.
-We even had to reconstruct some of these instruments, working alongside luthiers in Singapore, as some of these instruments were no longer available for purchase anymore.
+We even had to reconstruct some of these instruments, working alongside luthiers in Singapore, as some of these instruments are no longer available for purchase.

 What are some fun facts you discovered about Singapore’s Chinese dialect music pioneers when you embarked on this journey?

-20 years from now, do you think these traditions will still exist or will we have new one taking their place?
+20 years from now, do you think these traditions will still exist or will we have new ones taking their place?